Coworking or co-working?

 There are three points in favor of the “co-working” camp, particularly in English-speaking locations.
 But on closer inspection, these points aren’t really strong.

 Besides the addiction to the AP Stylebook, some maintain that the word is ambiguous and unknown to the majority of people and might cause confusion.
 Some might even think it’s a playful combination of the words ‘cow’ or ‘king’.
 That might cause some laughs, but doesn’t make much sense, just in order to avoid con-fusion.
+Furthermore, hyphenation of words is quite popular in countries such as the UK or Australia.

-In fact, the only credible argument for ‘co-working’ is that people should be able to decide for themselves what to call their spaces.
+However, the only credible argument for ‘co-working’ is that people should be able to decide for themselves what to call their spaces.
 But not a journalistic style guide.

 One minor positive to come from the media’s use of ‘co-working’ is that it gives a good indication of whether the writer has an inside or outside perspective of the coworking movement.